 Proclaimed as “the highest art gallery in all of Korea”, this contemporary art gallery offers free admission to its spaces and a garden pavilion with spectacular views.

-In addition to the accommodating a range of mediums, the gallery also hosts competitions and educational programs for creatives.
+In addition to accommodating a range of mediums, the gallery also hosts competitions and educational programs for creatives.

 Address: 46, Changuimun-ro 5ga-gil, Jongno-gu, Seoul